MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-sign-in-bad-gateway-timeout-error.md

 1. If the wrong connector group is showing, use the drop-down to select the correct group, and confirm you no longer see any warnings.
 If the intended connector group is showing, click the warning message to open the page with connector management.
 1. From here, there are a few ways to drill in further:

-   - Move an active connector into the group: If you have an active connector that should belong to this group and has line of sight to the target backend application, you can move the connector into the assigned group.
+   - Move an active connector into the group: Move a connector into the assigned group.
 To do so, click the connector.
-In the "connector group" field, use the drop-down to select the correct group, and click save.
+In the **connector group** field, use the drop-down to select the correct group, and click **save**.
-   - Download a new connector for that group: From this page, you can get the link to [download a new connector](https://download.msappproxy.net/Subscription/d3c8b69d-6bf7-42be-a529-3fe9c2e70c90/connector/Download).
-Install the connector on a machine with direct line of sight to the backend application.
+   - Download a new connector for the group: Install the connector on a machine with direct line of sight to the backend application.
 Typically, the connector is installed on the same server as the application.
 Use the download connector link to download a connector onto the target machine.
-Next, click the connector, and use the "connector group" drop-down to make sure it belongs to the right group.
+Next, click the connector, and use the **connector group** drop-down to make sure it belongs to the right group.
+For more information on downloading and installing a connector, see [application proxy connectors](application-proxy-connectors.md).
    - Investigate an inactive connector: If a connector shows as inactive, it is unable to reach the service.
-This error is typically due to some required ports being blocked.
+This error is typically due to blocked ports that are required.
 To solve this issue, move on to verify all required ports are allowed.

 After using these steps to ensure the application is assigned to a group with working connectors, test the application again.
 If it is still not working, continue to the next section.